 Ref.~\cite{Minoguchi_Rabl_Buchhold_2022} predicts for this specific setting a trajectory-averaged power-law decaying $\sigma_{pp}^{i,j}$ correlations along with a bipartite logarithmic negativity scaling as $\log \mathcal N \sim \log N$ for all measurement strengths $\gamma$, and hence the absence of a measurement-induced phase transition.
 The exact stochastic and trajectory-averaged equations to evolve averages and connected correlations can be found in Appendix~\ref{app_exactFB}.
 An important feature to keep in mind is that this exact approach yields, at the level of trajectories, stochastic equations for the averages $\expval{\hat x_j},\expval{\hat p_j}$ and deterministic equations for the correlations.
 This characteristic is peculiar to free bosonic systems.
 We can now try to reproduce the trajectory-averaged results with our method.
 The master equation to evolve the many-body state along the most-likely trajectory is obtained by in inserting the Free Bosons Hamiltonian~\eqref{eq_fb} into the master equation derived in Eq.~\eqref{eq_master}.

 Exploiting the Gaussianity through Wick theorem, we can derive the deterministic Heisenberg equations to determine the evolution of averages and correlations:

 As can be checked by comparing these equations with Appendix~\ref{app_exactFB} reporting the exact results, the evolution along the most-likely trajectory for a free bosonic system is the same as the exact trajectory-averaged equations.
-In particular, Eq.s~\eqref{eq_detfb1},~\eqref{eq_detfb2} reproduce exactly the trajectory average of the stochastic equations found by~\cite{Minoguchi_Rabl_Buchhold_2022}, and Eq.s~\eqref{eq_detfb3}-~\eqref{eq_detfb5} reproduce exactly the deterministic equations found in the same Reference.
+In particular, Eqs.~\eqref{eq_detfb1},~\eqref{eq_detfb2} reproduce exactly the trajectory average of the stochastic equations found by~\cite{Minoguchi_Rabl_Buchhold_2022}, and Eqs.~\eqref{eq_detfb3}-~\eqref{eq_detfb5} reproduce exactly the deterministic equations found in the same Reference.
 This fact is strikingly important: the most likely trajectory fully encodes the properties of the trajectory-averaged monitored dynamics of free bosonic systems for what concerns variances.
-Eq.s~\eqref{eq_stocfb3}-~\eqref{eq_stocfb5} contain information about the full stochastic process (characterized by the average $\overline{dW}=0$ and fluctuations $dW^2$), while our equations contain information about the average/most-likely value only.
+Eqs.~\eqref{eq_stocfb3}-~\eqref{eq_stocfb5} contain information about the full stochastic process (characterized by the average $\overline{dW}=0$ and fluctuations $dW^2$), while our equations contain information about the average/most-likely value only.
 Yet the equations for the variances are the same and produce exactly the same steady-state values.

 Trivially, our equations also reproduce the exact steady-state predictions of Ref.~\cite{Minoguchi_Rabl_Buchhold_2022}, proving again the absence of a measurement-induced phase transition.
 To show this, we study the scaling of $\sigma_{pp}$ correlations and the logarithmic negativity of the steady state of the system in Fig.~\ref{fig_FB}.
 The latter object quantifies the quantum correlations between bipartitions of the system and is defined as